 The South Shore Trade Area (SSTA) is a very important import/export gateway in the Greater Vancouver area.
 The SSTA consists of a thin strip of land bordered on the north side by the Burrard inlet and by residential and commercial neighbourhoods on the south side.
 The land contains ports, the CPR corridor that connects it to the rest of Canada, and access roads for trucks.
 The South Shore Corridor project provided a road connection through Port Metro Vancouver (PMV), eliminating rail/road conflicts at ten rail crossings and improving rail and road access to the terminals in the surrounding area.

-Being a General Contractor for this project, Houle was responsible for coordinating with several civil subcontractors with the following scopes: tunneling machines, paving, concrete work, and hydrovacing.
-Houle was responsible for the alteration and upgrading of the Vehicle Access and Control Systems at Zone 1 (Heatley), Zone 2 (Clark Drive), Zone 4 (Commissioner Street), Zone 5 (Main St. Docks), and Zone 6 (Canada Place Dock Level) entry points.
-This included the demolition and reconstruction of physical infrastructure and upgrading for control technology:
+As General Contractor for this project, Houle coordinated with several civil subcontractors with the following scopes: tunneling machines, paving, concrete work, and hydrovacing.
+Houle altered and upgraded the Vehicle Access and Control Systems at Zone 1 (Heatley), Zone 2 (Clark Drive), Zone 4 (Commissioner Street), Zone 5 (Main St. Docks), and Zone 6 (Canada Place Dock Level) entry points.
+This included the demolition and reconstruction of physical infrastructure and control technology upgrade:

 - Additional security cameras along the South Shore roadway